modm-io/modm/tools/build_script_generator/make/module.md

-# SCons Build Script Generator
+# Makefile Build Script Generator

-[SCons][] is a software construction build system written in Python.
-For a better embedded experience, we've extended it with modm-specific build tools.
+[Make][] is a simple dependency tracking build system.
+It's very lightweight and available pretty much everywhere.

-This module generates two files:
+This module generates a set of self contained Makefiles for building modm
+applications:

+- a `modm/config.mk` file: configures the toolchain, device-specific information and sets up generic and special build rules based on the `modm:build` options.
-- a `modm/SConscript` file: configures all required SCons tools with the right settings (also using information from the `modm:build` module) to compile the modm library.
+- a `modm/repo.mk` file: contains all build rules to build the modm library.
-- a top-level `SConstruct` file: configures additional, optional tools and sets up all the relevant SCons functions for your target.
+- a top-level `Makefile` file: globs the application sources and provides all the Makefile targets for the device-specific embedded tools.

-The `SConscript` file is self contained and does not depend on anything outside of the `modm/` directory.
-This allows it to be combined with `SConscript` of other projects without clashing.

-In fact, if you look at your generated `SConstruct` file, you'll notice that it doesn't contain a lot of logic or specific data, it is only meant for calling the right SCons tool with the right arguments.

 We do not intend to serve every possible use-case with this module.
-**If you need something special, write your own SConstruct file, maybe starting by modifying ours.**
+**If you need something special, write your own Makefile, maybe starting by modifying ours.**
-Remember to set `modm:build:scons:include_sconstruct` to `False`, so that your custom `SConstruct` does not get overwritten by `lbuild build`.
+Remember to set `modm:build:make:include_makefile` to `False`, so that your custom `Makefile` does not get overwritten by `lbuild build`.

-See the instructions inside our generated default `SConstruct`.
+!!! bug "No Windows Support"
+    Due to issues with the Windows path separator `\` the generated Makefile may not work correctly on Windows.
+We recommend using SCons on Windows instead.

-## SCons Methods
+## Makefile Targets

-This module generates these SCons methods depending on the target.
+This module generates these [`.PHONY` targets][phony].

-#### scons
+#### make

-Defaults to **scons build size**.
+Defaults to **make build size**.

-You can add these arguments to any of the SCons commands:
+You can add these arguments to any of the Make commands:

+- `-j8`: Process 8 jobs in parallel.
+You can also `export MAKEFLAGS="-j8"` in
+         your `.bashrc` to have a permanent setting.
-- `verbose=1`: gives a more verbose output, so you can, for example, check what options the compiler is called with.
+- `-n`: gives a verbose, simulated output, so you can check what options the compiler is called with.
 - `profile=release`: Compile project with the release profile options (default).
 - `profile=debug`: Compile project with the debug profile options.